mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/tags/lookup.md

 ---
-title: Look up a tag
+title: Look up a collection qualifier
-description: Tags allow you to better organize and sort through your offers.
+description: Collection qualifiers allow you to better organize and sort through your offers.
 feature: Offers
 topic: Integrations
 role: Data Engineer
 level: Experienced
 exl-id: e2d1f093-c1b8-4c4c-a20f-4bd7c2ea5269
 ---
-# Look up a tag {#look-up-tag}
+# Look up a collection qualifier {#look-up-tag}

-You can look up specific tags by making a GET request to the [!DNL Offer Library] API that includes either the tag `@id` or the name of the tag in the request path.
+You can look up specific collection qualifiers (previously known as "tags") by making a GET request to the [!DNL Offer Library] API that includes either the collection qualifier `@id` or the name of the collection qualifier in the request path.

 **API format**